 - JSON\INDENT (n) Pretty-print the result, using newlines between array and object items, and indenting with n spaces.
-The valid range for n is between 0 and 255, other values result in an undefined output.
-If JSON\INDENT is not used or n is 0, no newlines are inserted between array and object items. - JSON\COMPACT This flag enables a compact representation, i.e. sets the separator between array and object items to "," and between object keys and values to ":".
-Without this flag, the corresponding separators are ", " and ": " for more readable output.
-New in version 1.2. - JSON\ENSURE\ASCII If this flag is used, the output is guaranteed to consist only of ASCII characters.
-This is achived by escaping all Unicode characters outside the ASCII range.
-New in version 1.2. - JSON\SORT\KEYS If this flag is used, all the objects in output are sorted by key.
-This is useful e.g. if two JSON texts are diffed or visually compared.
-New in version 1.2.

-JSON\PRESERVE\ORDER If this flag is used, object keys in the output are sorted into the same order in which they were first inserted to the object.
+The valid range for n is between 0 and 32, other values result in an undefined output.
+If JSON\INDENT is not used or n is 0, no newlines are inserted between array and object items. - JSON\COMPACT This flag enables a compact representation, i.e. sets the separator between array and object items to ", " and between object keys and values to ":".
+Without this flag, the corresponding separators are ", " and ": " for more readable output. - JSON\ENSURE\ASCII If this flag is used, the output is guaranteed to consist only of ASCII characters.
+This is achived by escaping all Unicode characters outside the ASCII range. - JSON\SORT\KEYS If this flag is used, all the objects in output are sorted by key.
+This is useful e.g. if two JSON texts are diffed or visually compared. - JSON\PRESERVE\ORDER If this flag is used, object keys in the output are sorted into the same order in which they were first inserted to the object.
 For example, decoding a JSON text and then encoding with this flag preserves the order of object keys.
-New in version 1.3.